 I was born in Kingston upon Thames and we came out to Australia when I was very young.
 Our first-class trip from London to Melbourne – on a fabulous P&O cruise ship – may well be responsible for giving me a taste for old school glamour and sea travel at a tender age.
 Unfortunately, I’ve never quite managed to recapture the experience.
-Subsequently when I backpacked across Asia and Europe, I had reoccurring dreams of Raffles Hotel and the other great hotels that feature in the writing of Rudyard Kipling, Somerset Maugham and their contemporaries.
+Subsequently when I backpacked across Asia and Europe, I had reoccurring dreams of Raffles Hotel and the other great hotels that feature in the classics and the writings of Noel Coward, Ernest Hemingway and Scott Fitzgerald.

 After university, I lived and worked in London and Tokyo.
 Large, cosmopolitan cities have always fascinated me, particularly in the midnight hours.
 As a child, I loved sleeping under the stars and commandeered a wonky, full-length deck chair for my bed.
 It had a large pop up sun hood that was most useful when frost descended, or a sudden shower interrupted my dreams.

 Much of my art photography has been night photography.
-There’s a lot of fun to be had creeping around armed with a camera and tripod in the dark of night.
+There’s a lot of fun to be had creeping around armed with a camera and tripod while everyone else is sound asleep.

 While exhibiting my photography in Melbourne galleries, I realized that what I really wanted to do was to create imaginary stories and interior monologues.
 And so I returned to the fiction stories and plays I’d been writing since I was a kid.